OSInside/kiwi/doc/source/commands/image_info.rst

 --ignore-repos

-  Ignore all repos from the XML configuration.
+  Ignore all repository configurations from the XML description.

---obs-repo-internal

-  When using obs repos resolve them using the SUSE internal buildservice.
-This only works if access to SUSE's internal buildservice is granted.
+  Using that option is usally done with a sequence of --add-repo options otherwise there are no repositories available for the processing the requested image information which could lead to an error.

 --resolve-package-list